The amount of motor vehicle duty which has to be paid under the Duties Act 2000 depends on the dutiable value of a motor vehicle.

 New vehicle sales

 New vehicles may be sold as part of a "drive-away deal".
-In order to calculate the dutiable value of the "drive-away deal", registration costs must be subtracted from the "drive-away deal" price with the balance then divided by the relevant dividing factor (as set out in Table 1).
+In order to calculate the dutiable value of the "drive-away deal", registration costs must be subtracted from the "drive-away deal" price with the balance then divided by the Relevant Dividing Factor (as set out in Table 1).

-Please note that the registration costs listed in Table 1 are to be used, irrespective of whether the actual registration costs of the vehicle are of a lesser amount.
+The registration costs listed in Table 1 are to be used, irrespective of whether the actual registration costs of the vehicle are of a lesser amount.

 Former demonstrator vehicles

-Duty is payable upon an application for the transfer of registration of a demonstrator motor vehicle (which is a passenger car) pursuant to the rates set out in Table 1.
+Duty is payable on an application for the transfer of registration of a demonstrator motor vehicle (which is a passenger car) pursuant to the rates set out in Table 1.
 For the purposes of Table 1, a demonstrator motor vehicle is a motor vehicle that was: